jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 #### Module

 A module is there to group something into a large whole.
 Modules and programs are modules.
 A site is also a module.
 Anything directly inside the module can be directly referenced from anywhere within the module.
 That is the basic principle.
-However, you do not might make everything directly inside the module accessible globally.
+However, you might not make everything directly inside the module accessible globally.
 If members of a module are just publicly accessible, they are not globally accessible, they are just accessible as members of an object, and not accessible from anywhere within the module.
 It is also not entirely true, that everything inside the module can access the global members.
 You can only access global member, from members, whose fixed logical residence is inside the module.
 So global things can only be directly accessed from definitions, whose fixed logical residence is inside the module.
 Things *referenced* inside the module, whose definition are elsewhere, can not access the global members.

 A module is an object.
 However, it is not represented by a circle, but by a pentagon shape.